Jonathangmit/scriptingGMITproject/README.md

 This final output of this work is contained in testing6.py adapted from testing 3 and images oulined above.

 Next steps are to continue working on summary stats.

+## 06/04/20
+testing7 loaded up giving the intiital summary stats, further work ongoing to add in more summary stats.

 # Appendix 1 information sources
 Wikipedia (https://en.wikipedia.org/wiki/Iris_flower_data_set)